SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Yann LeCun’s Post.md

 ## Metadata
 - Author: [[Yann LeCun]]
+- Date: 2023-12-22
 - Full Title: Yann LeCun’s Post
 - Category: #articles
+- Summary: Yann LeCun, the head of AI research at Meta, expressed skepticism about the near-term potential of quantum computers in a recent media event.
+While acknowledging that quantum computing is a fascinating scientific topic, he questioned the feasibility of fabricating quantum computers that are actually useful.
+This viewpoint challenges the widespread optimism surrounding quantum computing and raises doubts about its practical applications in the near future.
 - URL: https://www.linkedin.com/posts/yann-lecun_quantum-computings-hard-cold-reality-check-activity-7144047513858174976-erpP?utm_source=share&utm_medium=member_ios

 ## Highlights